Tech Support Guide

 Then do the same as before, opening every faucet, this time until you don’t smell bleach anymore.

-To figure out how to get you pH where it needs to be with a chemical feeder using soda ash.
+To figure out how to get your pH where it needs to be with a chemical feeder using soda ash.

 First, your test point must be after the chemical feeder’s injection point, not the one on the pressure tank or near the pressure tank, BUT BEFORE the Terminox Filter.
 If you do not have a test port, we strongly recommend installing one.